Install the CLI

 Common flags

-$ pagenta deploy ./report.html --slug q1-review --client acme-corpLock behind a password
+$ pagenta deploy ./report.html --slug q1-review --space acme-corpLock behind a password

 $ pagenta deploy ./report.html --slug q1 --password 'spring-2026'Auto-expire after a window